mabdh/lazy-ssh/README.md

 ### Usage

 ```
-lazy-ssh - Shell function to fuzzy search remote ssh address
+lazy-ssh - Shell function to store and fuzzy search a remote ssh address locally
            , connect to it automatically, and copy command to clipboard.

 -s    - Set key value of remote name and its address, 'lazy-ssh -s MyRemote-1 192.168.0.1'.
 -l    - List all key value remote name and its address.